 It’s probably better to pick a projector based on the info above first, and then look up the expected life to help make your final decision.
 This bulb-life reality should push you away from buying used projectors.

 The issue here is that the input/output (I/O) options on a projector are located at the projector.
 So you’ll want to plan ahead what hardware you want to have connected ahead of time.
-Game consoles, cable boxes, etc. will need to be located near the projector, or have wires that run to it, but, you often want those pieces of equipment accessible as well–it wouldn’t due to mount them on the ceiling next to a ceiling-mounted projector.
+Game consoles, cable boxes, etc. will need to be located near the projector, or have wires that run to it, but, you often want those pieces of equipment accessible as well--it wouldn’t due to mount them on the ceiling next to a ceiling-mounted projector (more on how to do that in our tutorial).
 Likewise, hardware with controllers that send IR signals usually need line-of-site to the box.
 This is getting rarer, but some cable boxes still need it, so you’ll need to plan that part out as well.

 You may even incur some added cost in figuring this out, whether through advanced cable management, or expensive wireless-transmitting hardware.
-So, it’s best to plan what you want to use the projector for and have an idea of the hardware needs here before hand.
+So, it’s best to plan what you want to use the projector for via our guide on the differences between projectors, that way you have an idea of the hardware needs beforehand..
 Once you get your cable box (for instance) hooked up to the projector, though, it’s as easy to use as a Television.

 Another limitation of projectors is physical placement.
 A projector can be ceiling mounted, set on a stand, or maybe even just on the coffee table.
 But keep in mind the location will need power, and the other hardware associated with what you want to watch will need to hook up with it as well.